Media celebrates Justice Ruth Bader Ginsburg’s life, legacy

 “We never expected the film to generate the reaction that it did.
 Many people were unfamiliar with her pre-judicial career as a lawyer for the ACLU and how she played such an essential role in securing equal rights, particularly for women, which meant all Americans benefited,” she wrote.
 “The stories of her personal struggle to become an attorney makes her singular contributions to the law that much more poignant.
 And her enduring marriage to Martin Ginsburg touched and moved audiences of all genders and generations.”

-This CNN Films documentary will be broadcast on CNN Saturday night at 10 p.m.
-ET, with encores Sunday at 10 p.m. and 2 a.m.
+This CNN Films documentary will be broadcast Sunday on CNN at 10 p.m. and 2 a.m.
 Eastern.
-The film is also available via CNN on demand with cable and satellite subscriptions beginning Sunday, and for streaming via CNNgo platforms, also beginning Sunday until Sept.
+The film is also available via CNN on demand with cable and satellite subscriptions beginning Sunday, and for streaming on CNNgo platforms, also beginning Sunday until Sept.
 26.

 A NEW MAGAZINE COVER